nation3/law/Constitution.linked.md

 Judge Elections Day
 : 5th of November

+Guardian Guild Elections Day
+: 5th of May

 North Star Metrics
 : Objectively measurable metrics set forth via a Law Proposal.
 They can be modified only one time per quarter.